Victor O'Connor: Ancestry and family

 Victor George O'Connor was born in Melbourne, on 21 December 1918, to Bertie Edward O'Connor (1882–1951) and Ada Alice (née Clear) (1879–1953).

 He and his siblings represented the third generation of his family to have been born in Australia.
 In the early decades of the 19th century his mother's ancestors had moved to Australia from County Down and neighboring County Armagh in Ireland and from Cornwall in England.
 During the same period, his father's forebears came from Dublin in Ireland and London in England (as can be seen from the birth, marriage and death records in state and national Public Record Offices and also accessible via commercial genealogy organizations such as Ancestry.com, FindMyPast and FamilySearch).

 His parents married on 20 Dec 1905, in Tarraville, Victoria, a once-flourishing country town, approximately 200 kilometres south east of Melbourne, which had been an important hub during the Victorian gold rush.
 The newly-weds did not remain in Tarraville - by the time of the birth of their first child, in 1906, they had relocated to the city.
 Vic (as he was usually known) was the fourth of their five children.
 He was born in 1918 in Preston, a northern suburb of Melbourne.

 As in other countries, the Great Depression caused severe, prolonged poverty in Australia in the late 1920s and 1930s.
 Vic O'Connor's father was already incapacitated by illness, and the general economic failure of the Depression deprived them of the income generated by their stall in the Queen Victoria Market.
 They moved to the countryside and survived by living the most simple life.
 As described by McDonnell "This era had a significant and life long effect on O’Connor who observed the hard work, the comradeship and the poverty".

-His first wife was Ailsa Margaret Donaldson (1921–1980), an Australia painter and sculptor.
+His first wife was Ailsa Margaret O'Connor (née Donaldson) (1921–1980), an Australia painter and sculptor.
 They were married from 1942 to 1966, and had a son and a daughter.

 His second wife was Vera Lilian Brown (née Stanley) (1919–2004), with whom he had a daughter.
 They were married from c.
 1966 to 2004.

 Education and career

-O'Connor's schooling took place at Lilydale Primary School and then at Melbourne High School which he left in 1935 (Melbourne High School Old Boys' Association, 2018, personal communication, 12 July).

-From 1939 to 1945, he served with the Australian Army Reserve during the Second World War.
+O'Connor's schooling took place at Lilydale Primary School and then at Melbourne High School.
+Interviewed by Barbara Blackman he recalled that from about 1932, aged 14, he’d ‘spend a couple of hours in Gino Nibbi's bookshop, [to] read books [and] look at pictures or talk to Nibbi;’ ‘there was no other bookshop in Melbourne like it,’ and next door was Riddell furniture shop and gallery with exhibitions of Arnold Shore and Danila Vassilieff.
+Nibbi showed him original works by Giorgio de Chirico, Gino Severini, Carlo Carrà, and Moïse Kisling.
+O'Connor left Melbourne High School in 1935, then from 1939 to 1945, served with the Australian Army Reserve during the Second World War.